Discrete Lehmann representation of imaginary time Green's functions: Dyson equation in the DLR basis

 gives \eqref{eq:getsig2}.
 We remark that in practice $\kmat^{-1}$ should be applied in a numerically stable manner, such as by LU factorization and back substitution, rather than formed explicitly.

 Inserting $\wh{\sigma} = \kmat^{-1} \sigma$ into \eqref{eq:getsig2}, we obtain \eqref{eq:getsig1} with

 However, if this computation is not done carefully, rounding error will lead to a significant loss of precision.
 In order to maintain full double precision accuracy using \eqref{eq:getsig1}, $\wt{\mathcal{C}}$ and $\kmat$ must be formed in quadruple precision.
 This is of course straightforward, since the entries of these arrays are given explicitly.
 Then, \eqref{eq:Cdef} and \eqref{eq:Chatdef} must be computed in quadruple precision.
+Once $\mathcal{C}$ has been obtained, all subsequent calculations -- in particular, \eqref{eq:getsig1} -- can be carried out in double precision.
 Describing this phenomenon requires an analysis of floating point errors which is beyond this scope of this paper.
-Alternatively, one can simply obtain $\wh{\sigma}$ from $\sigma$ first, and use \eqref{eq:getsig2}; then no such issue arises.
+Alternatively, one can simply obtain $\wh{\sigma}$ from $\sigma$ first, and use \eqref{eq:getsig2} instead of \eqref{eq:getsig1}; then no such issue arises, and all arrays may be formed using double precision arithmetic.

+We make a brief remark on the computational complexity of solving the Dyson equation using the DLR.
+The more standard method, using \eqref{eq:dysonmat}, scales as $\OO{r^2}$, due to the cost of transforming between the imaginary time and Matsubara frequency DLR grid representations of $G$ and $\Sigma$.
+The sparse sampling method is similar, and has roughly the same cost. \cite{li20} By contrast, the imaginary time domain method we have described scales as $\OO{r^3}$, due to the cost of forming $\wb{\Sigma}$ (the system \eqref{eq:dysonDLR} can typically be solved at an $\OO{r^2}$ cost using an iterative linear solver).
+Methods of reducing this cost may exist, and will be explored in the future.
+However, since $r$ is typically small, the discrepancy may or may not be significant in practice, and the pure imaginary time domain method may be more convenient or robust in certain applications.